Skip to navigationSkip to content

 by Kirsty Sullivan, Quentin Blake Centre team

-Kirsty Sullivan, our Head of Learning and Participation, shares how we're making sure the future Quentin Blake Centre for Illustration meets vistors' needs by inviting local families to help design the outdoor play area.
+Kirsty Sullivan, our Head of Learning and Participation, shares how we're making sure the future Quentin Blake Centre for Illustration meets visitors' needs by inviting local families to help design the outdoor play area.

 A foil sculpture up close to the camera with brick heritage buildings in the background.